-‘GTA 6’: Rockstar Might Finally Announce Next ‘Grand Theft Auto’ Title Later This Year
+‘GTA 6’: Rockstar Will Not Announce Next ‘Grand Theft Auto’ Title Later This Year, Despite Recent Reports

 As the fifth anniversary of GTA V and GTA Online looms closer, Grand Theft Auto fans and news outlets following the franchise predict that Rockstar will release a public announcement about GTA VI by the end of the year.
+However, this prediction may land flat on its face.

 According to Christian Today, Rockstar has released a new GTA title every four years in the past.
 However, that pattern was broken after the release of GTA 5, which debuted five years after GTA 4.